Unveiling Red River Gorge: 50+ Treasures and Secrets of This Outdoor Haven

 Geological formations: The area's unique geological formations are due to millions of years of erosion.

 Buried deep in the shadows of history, moonshiners took refuge within the solitary nooks and crannies of the gorge during Prohibition to conceal their illicit stills.

-Red River Gorge Kayak is a mecca for rock climbers, boasting some of the best climbing spots in the area!
-Whether you're looking to take on challenging ascents or simply have fun while taking part in this thrilling activity, it's sure to be an unforgettable experience.
+Red River Gorge is a mecca for rock climbers, boasting some of the best climbing spots in the area!
+Whether you're looking to take on challenging ascents or have fun while participating in this thrilling activity, it's sure to be an unforgettable experience.

 Suspension bridge: The area has a suspension bridge called the Sky Bridge, offering breathtaking views.

-Natural sandstone arches: Red River Gorge Kayak area is famous for its numerous natural sandstone arches.
+Natural sandstone arches: Red River Gorge area is famous for its numerous natural sandstone arches.

 Whippoorwill populations: The area is known for its sizable population of eastern whippoorwills, a nocturnal bird species.

-Camping permits: Backcountry camping in the Red River Gorge Kayak area requires a permit.
+Camping permits: Backcountry camping in the Red River Gorge area requires a permit.

 Daniel Boone National Forest: The gorge is part of the Daniel Boone National Forest, which spans over 700,000 acres.

 Geological Area designation: Red River Gorge was designated as a National Geological Area in 1967 to protect its unique features.